luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   Verify animals are ordered by newest first
 -   Test on mobile device → should display in single column, cards are easy to tap
 -   Test on desktop → should display in multiple columns
--   Click an animal card → should navigate to detail page
 -   Test loading state → should show loading indicator while fetching
--   Test error state → simulate network error, should show error message
+-   Test error state → simulate network error, should show error message with retry button
 -   Verify data updates → create a new animal, list should update (or refresh to see new animal)

-**Deliverable:** Working animals list page that displays all animals in a responsive, mobile-friendly grid.
-Users can browse animals and navigate to individual detail pages.
+**Deliverable:** Working animals list page that displays all animals in a responsive, mobile-friendly grid with proper loading and error states.
+Users can browse animals in the list.

 ---